Skip to content

 Diabetic patients are especially vulnerable to these wounds due to their reduced healing rates and increased susceptibility to infections.
 Regularly checking their feet for injuries is crucial, as they often don’t feel pain and may not notice wounds.
 By staying vigilant, you can help prevent complications and improve their quality of life.

-Here at East Coast Podiatry, we offer advanced wound care treatments to aid the healing process.
+Here at East Coast Podiatry, we offer advanced wound care plans to aid the healing process.
 With our guidance and personalised care, we can make a difference for you or a loved one struggling with wound healing.
 Take the first step towards better health and schedule a consultation with us today.

 Deadpool & Wolverine opens in cinemas on 25 July 2024.